Frequently Asked Questions

 Q. What’s the parking situation?

-This should be a stress-free experience.
-There’s parking in back of our studio for two cars only as well as plenty of free street parking.
+A: There’s parking in back of our studio as well as plenty of free street parking.
 Just be sure to read the signs for 2-hour parking and street cleaning!

 Q. I’ve never worked with clay before.
 Do you offer a class for newbies?

 A. Yes!
 We offer several class options for absolute beginners and beginners, including our Introduction to the Potter’s Wheel and 6-Week Pottery Boot Camp.
-We also welcome beginners to join our 6-Week Mixed-Levels Class.
 We intentionally limit the size of our classes so that our first-time students are able to receive focused instruction.

 Q. How should I prep for class?